christianreiser/Model-Predictive-Control-master/README.md

 Self-Driving Car Engineer Nanodegree Program

 The goal of this project is to use model predictive control to drive a car in the simulator.

 The lake_track_waypoints.csv file has the waypoints of the lake track.

 First, I transformed these waypoints into vehicle space.
-The implementation of this step is in  [main.cpp](https://github.com/christianreiser/Model-Predictive-Control-master/blob/master/src/main.cpp) line 113-123.
+The implementation of this step is in  [main.cpp line 113-123](https://github.com/christianreiser/Model-Predictive-Control-master/blob/master/src/main.cpp#L113).

-After the transformation into vehicle space I fit a third order polynomial through the waypoints with the function `polyfit` (line 128).
+After the transformation into vehicle space I fit a third order polynomial through the waypoints with the function `polyfit` [in line 128)](https://github.com/christianreiser/Model-Predictive-Control-master/blob/master/src/main.cpp#L128).

-The fitted polynom of the waypoints is visualized in yellow and implemented in line 160-168.
+The fitted polynom of the waypoints is visualized in yellow and [implemented in line 160-168)](https://github.com/christianreiser/Model-Predictive-Control-master/blob/master/src/main.cpp#L160).

-To show how my model intends to drive I visualized the predicted trajectory in green ( line 152-158 of the [main.cpp](https://github.com/christianreiser/Model-Predictive-Control-master/blob/master/src/main.cpp) file).
+To show how my model intends to drive I visualized the predicted trajectory in green.
+The [implementation is in line 152-158](https://github.com/christianreiser/Model-Predictive-Control-master/blob/master/src/main.cpp).

 ## MPC
 ### Model State and Update Equations (Vehicle Dynamics)